MbICJIb/NewRepository/README.md

 # NewRepository
-Test of creating new repository on GitHub
+Test of creating new repository on my project